 If a dangerous condition does not create the risk of imminent danger, the employee should inform the employer of the problem in writing.
 If the employer fails to correct the condition, the worker can file a complaint with OSHA or with the appropriate state occupational safety agency.

 OSHA regulations and many state laws prohibit an employer from retaliating against a worker that reports a violation.
 This means the employer may not fire, demote, or reduce a worker's pay because the worker filed a complaint about unsafe working conditions.
 A determination of employer retaliation by OSHA can result in the reinstatement of the worker to their former position and an order for compensation for lost wages.

 Get Legal Help to Protect Yourself from Unsafe Working Conditions

-If you are dealing with dangerous working conditions or have been injured on the job you will benefit from the assistance of a legal professional.
+If you are dealing with dangerous working conditions or have been injured on the job, you could benefit from the assistance of a legal professional.
 A lawyer can help determine your rights and help you decide whether you need to sue or will be better off negotiating with an employer.
-Contact a local employment attorney and let them help guide you to a better, safer working environment.
+Contact a local employment attorney and let them guide you to a better, safer working environment.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help